WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: pushgit

-Pushes committed changes to upstream Git repository.
+Pushes committed changes to upstream VCS repository.
 With ``--force-commit`` it also commits any pending changes.

 You can either define which project or component to update (eg.